MicrosoftDocs/ATADocs/ATADocs/PlanDesign/ata-prerequisites.md

 # ATA Prerequisites
 This article describes the requirements for a successful deployment of ATA in your environment.

+>[!NOTE]
+>For information on how to plan resources and capacity, see [ATA capacity planning](ata-capacity-planning.md).

 ATA is comprised of the ATA Center, the ATA Gateway and/or the ATA Lightweight Gateway.
-For more information about the ATA components, see [ATA architecture](/advanced-threat-analytics/Understand/ata-architecture).
+For more information about the ATA components, see [ATA architecture](ata-architecture.md).

 [Before you start](#before-you-start): This section lists information you should gather and accounts and network entities you should have before starting ATA installation.